VLBI Diagnostics of Off-axis Jets in Radio Flares of Tidal Disruption Events: Image of TDE Radio Flare: Application to AT2018hyz

 where $\varpi^2=X^2+Y^2$.
 This explains the limb brightening of the images.
 For frequencies lower than $\nu_{\rm a}$, the brightness distribution is uniform since $\tau_{\nu}\propto 1/|\mu|$ (see Eq.~\ref{eq:dF/dXdY2}).

 The right column of Fig.~\ref{fig:18hyz_im} shows the images of the off-axis jet.
 Initially the approaching jet dominates the emission and it moves toward $X>0$ on the sky.
 Around $\simeq6000\,\rm days$, the jet becomes Newtonian producing the light curve peak, and the counter jet emerges gradually after that.
 The intensity is higher for the right side of the approaching-jet image because a ray can intersect more fluid elements (same as the limb brightening of the delayed outflow).

-The jet image is an elliptical disk.
-However, interestingly, at an early phase $\lesssim2000\,\rm days$ the approaching jet has a filled-disk shape like the delayed outflow (see Fig.~\ref{fig:18hyz_im_early} whose axes have equal scales).
-This is because the emitting region (the EATS) has a characteristic shape, which is described by an intersection between an egg-shaped EATS of a spherically symmetric relativistic outflow \citep{Sari1998,Granot+1999}, and the jet geometry.
-We will show that the aspect ratio of the image is unity in Sec.~\ref{sec:long time}.
-While the shapes of both delayed outflow and off-axis jet images are identical in this phase, the intensity distributions are different.
+At optically thick frequencies, the brightness contrast across the image becomes weaker, qualitatively similar to the case of a Newtonian outflow.
+If the thin-shell approximation is relaxed and the radial structure of the outflow is taken into account, the image morphology would acquire a frequency dependence.
+In particular, the apparent image size is expected to become larger at lower frequencies \citep[e.g.,][]{Granot+1999b}.

+Figure~\ref{fig:18hyz_X} shows the evolution of the image position and size for the individual jets.
+The image position is represented by the emission centroid given by Eq.~\eqref{eq:Xcen}.
+The centroids of both jets move at a constant velocity until deceleration sets in.
+Most importantly, the approaching jet exhibits superluminal motion with an apparent velocity of \citep[e.g.,][]{Rees1966}

+Detection of such motion will be a smoking gun signature of a relativistic jet in delayed radio flares.

+The jet images have an elliptical shape, whose width in the $X$ and $Y$ directions are also shown in Fig.~\ref{fig:18hyz_X}.
+Initially the images are nearly circular, but become gradually elongated in the $Y$ direction as seen in Fig.~\ref{fig:18hyz_im}.
+In particular, interestingly the jets in the relativistic phase have a filled-disk shape like the delayed outflow.
+In Fig.~\ref{fig:18hyz_im_early}, we show the images of both delayed outflow and approaching off-axis jet with equally scaled axes.
+While the shapes of their images are identical, the intensity distributions are different.

+The evolution of the individual jet images can be understood geometrically.
+The image position is approximately given by the projection of the jet center onto the sky plane, $X_{\rm j}\simeq R_{\rm j}\sin\theta_{\rm obs}$, where $R_{\rm j}$ is the radius of the jet center and given by Eq.~\eqref{eq:R} with $\mu=\cos\theta_{\rm obs}$.
+The width in the $Y$ direction is given by

+To derive $\Delta X$, we have to consider the EATS of the jets, which is described by an intersection between an egg-shaped EATS of a spherically symmetric relativistic outflow \citep{Sari1998,Granot+1999}, and the jet geometry.
+Figure~\ref{fig:image_eats} illustrates the schematic picture of the EATS.
+In the relativistic phase, the far and near sides of the jet edge (black dots) are projected to smaller and larger X-coordinates, which we denote as $X_{\rm min}$ and $X_{\rm max}$, respectively.
+Their radii are also given by Eq.~\eqref{eq:R} with $\mu=\cos(\theta_{\rm obs}\pm\theta_{\rm j})$, where the plus (minus) sign corresponds to the far (near) side of the jet.
+Multiplying them by $\sin(\theta_{\rm obs}\pm\theta_{\rm j})$ to project on the sky plane, the width in the $X$ direction is given by